Personal Growth

 It’s Not All Good

 Our dependence on technology has made us less dependent upon real-life conversations and contact.
-As such, ghosting — simply disappearing rather than properly ending a relationship —has been on the rise.
+As such, ghosting — simply disappearing rather than properly ending a relationship —has increased.

-Technology makes it easy for us to really think about what we say to the person we’re dating.
-This might sound like a positive, but real-life conversation is, well, real.
-You get to know a person’s real thoughts and attitudes without any editing.
+Technology makes it easy for us to think about what we say to the person we’re dating.
+This might sound like a positive, but the real-life conversation is real.
+You get to know a person’s honest thoughts and attitudes without editing.
 Instead, we get mulled-over texts sent hours later to look as though the sender is busy and not too invested in the relationship.

 And finally, our dating apps make it easy for us to explore other options, even if we’re dating someone else.
-This means people often forego a deep connection in order to start connecting with others for simple, casual dating.
-This is certainly an okay choice, but more and more people are finding it hard to find a real connection, since so many people press the eject button before they reach a real and loving relationship with someone.
+People often forego a deep connection to start connecting with others for simple, casual dating.
+This is undoubtedly an okay choice, but more and more people are finding it hard to find a real connection since so many people press the eject button before they reach an honest and loving relationship with someone.

 Not Everyone’s on the Same Page

-Despite the above pros and cons, there are still some daters who hold on to traditional dating stereotypes and the expectations that come with them.
-Namely, there are some men who believe that their payment for a date means they should get something in return from the women they take out.
+Despite the above pros and cons, some daters still hold on to traditional dating stereotypes and the expectations that come with them.
+Namely, some men believe their payment for a date means they should get something in return from the women they take out.

-This has very sinister side effects, especially when they use force to get the sexual contact they want.
-Dates are often fueled by alcohol — you have to get rid of the jitters, after all — so it’s easy for men to take advantage of women who are under the influence.
+This has very sinister side effects, mainly when they use force to get the sexual contact they want.
+Dates are often fueled by alcohol — you have to get rid of the jitters, after all — so it’s easy for men to take advantage of women under the influence.

 modern-day dating

 This is especially true in young daters across college campuses.
-At least 80% of college students who have been sexually assaulted were under the influence of drugs or alcohol.
-Additionally, when you reverse that, we see that every year, approximately 696,000 colleges students are assaulted by another student who has been drinking or taking drugs.
+At least 80% of college students sexually assaulted were under the influence of drugs or alcohol.
+Additionally, when you reverse that, we see that every year, approximately 696,000 college students are attacked by another student who has been drinking or taking drugs.

-Even if it’s tempting to drink a little bit extra on a first date, stay aware of your surroundings and of your date’s behavior.
-You don’t know each other well enough yet to gauge if you’re completely secure with him or her.
+Even if it’s tempting to drink a little bit extra on a first date, stay aware of your surroundings and your date’s behavior.
+You don’t know each other well enough yet to gauge if you’re completely secure with them.
 The best choice is to stay vigilant until you know you can let your guard down.

 Be the Exception to the Rules

 It’s great to have so many options.
 However, take it upon yourself to avoid becoming the “unfeeling millennial” who doesn’t text back and doesn’t want more than a casual fling.
-Treat others with respect and you just might find it coming right back to you.
-It can be in the form of a relationship with old-school levels of love and trust, but a completely modern sense of independence amongst both parties in the relationship.
+Treat others with respect, and you might find it coming right back to you.
+It can be a relationship with old-school levels of love and trust but an utterly modern sense of independence amongst both parties.

 Similar Posts